Skip to main content

 Standard

-Artificial urinary sphincter (AUS) External compression of the urethra* with the help of a hand-controlled pump Men with moderate to severe urinary leakage of a particular type
+Artificial Urinary Sphincter (AUS) External compression of the urethra* using a hand-controlled pump.
+Men with moderate to severe urinary leakage of a particular type.

-Sling implantation A kind of band is used to compress the urethra Men with mild to moderate urinary leakage of a particular type
+Sling Implantation A band-like structure used to compress the urethra.
+Men with mild to moderate urinary leakage of a particular type.

-Bulking agents A substance that is injected into the wall of the urethra to improve closure.
-Men with mild urinary leakage of a particular type, which are not eligible for major surgery, only expect a short-term benefit or want to postpone standard surgical treatment.
+Bulking Agents A substance injected into the urethral wall to improve closure.
+Men with mild urinary leakage who are not eligible for major surgery, only expect a short-term benefit, or wish to delay standard surgical treatment.

 *The urethra is a tube that allows the passage of urine from the bladder.